 - Using mobile-only page-not-found pages, also called 404s: Showing a page to desktop users but a 404 page to mobile users.

 - Cross-linking inappropriately: Mobile pages should link to mobile pages; desktop URLs should link to desktop URLs.

 - Slow-to-load mobile pages.
 Use Google’s PageSpeed Insights tool to ensure your site loads quickly on mobile devices.

 As a bonus tip, we also recommend that you register your website with Google Webmaster Tools and Google Analytics.
 Both are free tools that provide a ton of data to help you glean insights about your website’s performance as well as visitor demographics and behavior.
 The data also gives you an idea of how much mobile traffic you currently get.
 Additionally, Google sends you notifications through Webmaster Tools if you don’t meet the mobile-friendliness requirements.

 Given that your percentage of mobile visitors is likely to rise (aggressively) in the coming months and years, it’s a good idea to prepare your website for Google’s update on April 21, and also implement a long-term plan for creating a great mobile experience for your customers and prospects.
-We’ll be posting more tips and tricks on mobile-friendly practices in the coming months, so sign up for Town Square’s monthly newsletter to stay in the know.
+We’ll be posting more tips and tricks on mobile-friendly practices in the coming months.
 Once you’re armed with knowledge, “Mobilegeddon” won’t sound so intimidating anymore.